 Companies in this market are focusing on making new technologies to help people with scoliosis.
 New technologies for scoliosis braces that make them more customizable, thinner, lighter, and breathable will likely make scoliosis braces better.
 Market players also use key strategies like acquisitions, mergers, distribution deals, and new products to strengthen their product lines and get a bigger market share.
 Both organic and inorganic growth strategies are driving the market.

-In 2015, researchers from Beijing's Xiao Feng Spinal Deformity Studio and National Rehabilitation Aids Research Center made the first custom 3D-printed back brace in the country to treat scoliosis.
+The researchers from Beijing's Xiao Feng Spinal Deformity Studio and National Rehabilitation Aids Research Center made the first custom 3D-printed back brace in the country to treat scoliosis.
 Also, a new company called Exos wants to make the back brace more modern and unique by using 3D printing and 3D scans of the patient.
 This should result in a much more comfortable and effective brace.
 In 2017, UNYQ, a leader in personalized prosthetics and orthotics based in San Francisco, announced that it would be expanding to Charlotte.
 This helped the company grow its business in a different part of the US and become more visible on the market.
 Therefore, market players are using key strategies like launching new products and growing their businesses, where the potential for scoliosis braces is added to the company's capacity, creating a massive demand in the near future.

 The global scoliosis braces market is segmented by type and application.